Principles of Research PG (11681.1)

 |2022||UC - Canberra, Bruce||Research Semester 1||On-Campus||Dr Jen Webb|

-Readings will be available in the Canvas site.
+Readings are available in the Canvas site.
 You are also encouraged to source additional readings, particularly those pertinent to your own research discipline and research project.
 Consult with your supervisory panel as needed.

 Submission of assessment items